nayaku/UnityExcelImporterX/README.md

 - **Return to Unity**, the system will automatically detect changes and import data
 - **A `.asset` file with the same name as the Excel file will be generated in the same directory**

-**If not automatically generated, you can manually reimport the Excel file to trigger auto-generation:**
+If it is not generated automatically, manually reimport the Excel file to trigger generation: right-click the Excel file → **Reimport**.
 ![image-20250910174734537](./README.assets/image-20250910174734537.png)

 ### Done